cliff-km/prompt-journey/README.md

 ## Future Plans

-I have some more ideas for better prompt management and a few more weight controller ideas.
+I have some more ideas for better prompt management, a few more weight controller ideas, and some alternative generators.
 I'd also like to integrate the Midjourney API when it gets released.
 Some of these ideas may require a proper backend and I'm not sure I feel like paying for it.

 So, TBD.